-I love my kids but the boys are not too keen on birdwatching and my daughter is still quite small and doesn't walk far so now they are all back at school I can go on some proper walks, today I visitied pretty much the whole of my patch on my walk, leaving my house before 09:30 and returning at 14:00 not a bad way to spend 4 and a half hours.
+I love my kids but the boys are not too keen on bird watching and my daughter is still quite small and doesn’t walk far so now they are all back at school I can go on some proper walks.
+Today I visited pretty much the whole of my patch on my walk.
+Leaving my house before 09:30 and returning at 14:00; not a bad way to spend 4 and a half hours.
 Oh and it was pretty productive!

-Stopping to add notes to my notebook and text my friend (Simon I'm competing against him on the patch) my new species briefly, I continued on adding a few birds to my day list but nothing of note that is until I wandered under the A5 and over the river (to the area marked as Dragonfly fields on my patch map), I have high hopes this area will hold a pheasant one day (it didn't today) but it did have not one but two Common Buzzards (my first multiple sighting, although they are believed to have attempted breeding in the area before).
+Stopping to add notes to my notebook, and text my friend Simon (I’m competing against him on the patch) my new species briefly, I continued on adding a few birds to my day list but nothing of note.
+That is until I wandered under the A5 and over the river.
+I have high hopes this area will hold a pheasant one day (it didn’t today).
+But it did have not one but two Common Buzzards.
+My first multiple sighting, although they are believed to have attempted breeding in the area before.

 A quick stop at Kingfisher corner, did provide me with my first views of a Common Kingfisher (not the photo above that came later) as it slipped up into the trees, but I was stunned by the amount of Blackbirds in the area (over 10), as well as a few Redwings, and then another new bird this time a Wren, quickly followed by 2 Goldcrests, picked up by call first.
 A little further along (but before the Abbey) I added my first Bullfinch, 2 females 1 male (see the very poor pic below).